godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

     return x;
   }

-These functions come from the default :ref:`ParticlesMaterial <class_ParticlesMaterial>`.
+These functions come from the default :ref:`ParticleProcessMaterial <class_ParticleProcessMaterial>`.
 They are used to generate a random number from each particle's ``RANDOM_SEED``.

 A unique thing about particle shaders is that some built-in variables are saved across frames.